Presidio Heights

 Facts

 The Stine murder was initially believed to be a routine robbery that had escalated into homicidal violence.
-However, on October 13, the San Francisco Chronicle received a new letter from Zodiac that claimed credit for the killing and contained a torn section of Stine's bloody shirt to "prove this" fact. https://drive.google.com/file/d/1O3N6EcSD1ffU2SnB78q6S_D8DA7MbN0c/view?usp=sharing
+However, on October 13, the San Francisco Chronicle received a new letter from Zodiac that claimed credit for the killing and contained a torn section of Stine's bloody shirt to prove this fact. https://drive.google.com/file/d/1O3N6EcSD1ffU2SnB78q6S_D8DA7MbN0c/view?usp=sharing

 Detectives Bill Armstrong and Dave Toschi were assigned to the case.
 The San Francisco Police Department investigated an estimated 2,500 suspects over a period of years.